camunda/camunda-docs-manual/content/update/minor/71-to-72/index.md

 ## Special Considerations

 This section describes a change in the engine's default behavior.
 While the change is reasonable, your implementation may rely on the previous default behavior.
 Thus, the previous behavior can be restored by explicitly setting a configuration option.
-Accordingly, this section applies to any embedded process engine but is not required for a successful upgrade.
+Accordingly, this section applies to any embedded process engine but is not required for a successful update.

 ### Script Variable Storing